 To assess the interpretability of the learned latent space, we analyzed its correlation with key physical properties of the pulse shapes: \textit{true timestamp} (time of arrival of the simulated particle to the PicoCal), \textit{peak amplitude} and \textit{rising time}, where the latter provides a shape-sensitive indicator of the signal development.

 Figure~\ref{fig:latent-correlations} summarizes the Pearson and Spearman correlation coefficients between the two latent variables ($z_0$, $z_1$) and these physical quantities.

 The results reveal a clear structure in the latent space.
-The second dimension ($z_1$) shows an almost perfect positive correlation with the \textit{peak amplitude} (Pearson $=0.979$, Spearman $=0.977$), indicating that this axis primarily encodes amplitude-related information.
-The first latent variable ($z_0$) also correlates with amplitude (Pearson $=0.925$), suggesting it captures secondary shape-dependent features.
+The first dimension ($z_0$) shows an almost perfect positive correlation with the \textit{peak amplitude} (Pearson $=0.998$, Spearman $=0.992$), indicating that this axis primarily encodes amplitude-related information.
+The second latent variable ($z_1$) also correlates with amplitude, suggesting it captures secondary shape-dependent features.

-Both latent variables exhibit modest negative correlations with the \textit{true timestamp} (Pearson $\approx -0.11$ to $-0.16$) and the \textit{rising time} (Pearson up to $-0.17$), with stronger monotonic relationships indicated by the Spearman coefficients for $z_0$ ($-0.703$) and $z_1$ ($-0.012$).
+Both latent variables exhibit modest negative correlations with the \textit{true timestamp} (Pearson $\approx -0.12$ to $-0.14$) and the \textit{rising time} (Pearson up to $-0.1$).
 This suggests that timing and shape information are partially disentangled in the latent representation, although less strongly than amplitude.

-Overall, these findings indicate that the autoencoder does not operate as a ``black box'' but rather organizes the two-dimensional latent space with one dimension dominated by amplitude information, and another influenced by shape and timing variations.
+Overall, these findings indicate that the autoencoder organizes the two-dimensional latent space with one dimension dominated by amplitude information, and another influenced by shape and timing variations.
 This interpretable structure increases confidence that the compression preserves the essential physics characteristics necessary for downstream tasks such as time reconstruction.